 Role: Gordon joined PSNC as Director of Operations and Support in 2016.
 He leads PSNC’s work on regulatory matters related to NHS pharmaceutical services, such as the market entry provisions, and the terms of service.
 Gordon also provides guidance on those regulatory matters to PSNC when it is consulted on proposals for amendments, and he pro-actively identifies issues that PSNC may wish to see amended.

-William Goh, Regulations Officer
+Layla Rahman, Regulations Officer

-The work of the Communications Team includes managing PSNC’s public relations and public affairs activities, including issuing press releases and dealing with media enquiries.
+The work of the Communications and Public Affairs Team includes managing PSNC’s public relations and public affairs activities, including issuing press releases and dealing with media enquiries.
 It coordinates proactive communications planning and delivery for PSNC and assists the wider team with the development of key communications to contractors, LPCs and stakeholders, including the production of Community Pharmacy News.